-3. The State estimated the PMPM cost changes in units of service, technology and/or practice patterns that would occur in the waiver separate from cost increase.
+3. ☐ The Sta ate estimated the PMPM cost changes in units of service, technology and/or practice patterns that wo ould occur in the waiver s separate from co st increase.

 Utilization adjustments made were service-specific and expressed as percentage factors.
 The State has documented how utilization and cost increases were not duplicated.
 This adjustment reflects the changes in utilization between R2 and P1 and between years P1 and P2.